niranjchandrasekaran/PyPath/README.md

   -nconf      The number of conformations in the trajectory [default: 3] -calpha     If only C-alpha atoms are to be used in the simulation
               [default: all atom]
-  -eval       print eigenvalues and eigenvectors to file
+  -torsion    If torsion potential should be included in the all atom potential [default: all atom anm] -eval       print eigenvalues and eigenvectors to file

 ```